opendroid-project/docs/wiki/Building_101.md

 ## Sharing the build

-The built rom is stored in `out/target/product/<YOUR DEVICE CODENAME>`.
-Depending on which target you chose, the files here will be different.
+The built rom is stored in `out/target/product/YOUR DEVICE CODENAME`. (eg. out/target/product/bacon) Depending on which target you chose, the files here will be different.
 Simply share your *.img files or the latest .zip file in that folder.
 Please ensure to have your build(s) thoroughly tested before you publicly release them.